 Damon Titus, the Enemy’s guitar player, complained to the cops at the scene about Grant’s treatment and was rewarded by having his face smashed into the pavement.
 Unfortunately for the SPD, a partygoer on the scene happened to record the entire rooftop melee on audiotape.
 The band later sued the SPD and won a court-ordered monetary settlement.
 An audio excerpt of the confrontation later found its way onto an Enemy single B-side titled “Trendy Violence.”

-After closing at the original Spring Street location, the Bird would re-open on August 12, 1978, on Capitol Hill in the historic Odd Fellows Temple building at 1525 10th Avenue.
-It remained there until its final show on September 29, 1978, featuring the legendary Los Angeles punk band the Weirdos.
+After closing at the original Spring Street location, the Bird would re-open on August 12, 1978, on Capitol Hill in the Odd Fellows Temple building, where it remained until its final show on September 29, 1978, featuring the legendary Los Angeles punk band the Weirdos.

 The year 1979 was a very good year for rock music, both internationally and in Seattle.
 In the wake of the punk explosion a few years before, much innovative and inspiring original rock music was then being created, performed, and recorded.
 Evidence of that renaissance can be found on the many now-classic albums released that year, such as Joy Division’s Unknown Pleasures, Gang of Four’s Entertainment!, and Talking Heads’ Fear of Music.
 In Seattle, many young rock musicians were greatly inspired by all this new musical activity coming from other, more prominent cities, and as a result, several new groups emerged in our city that year dedicated to playing original, cutting-edge music.